raul23/testing-datasets/README.rst

 `:information_source:`

-   Each folder associated to a dataset contains a ``configs`` package which defines the configuration files to setup the whole ML pipeline (e.g. data filepaths and models' parameters) and the loggers used throughout the various
+   Each folder associated to a dataset contains a ``configs`` package which defines the configuration files to setup the whole ML pipeline (e.g. data filepaths and model's parameters) and the loggers used throughout the various
    modules:

    - ``config.py``: setup the whole ML pipeline